Isca Marina

 Isca Marina is a locality which forms part of the commune of Isca sullo Ionio in the province of Catanzaro in the Calabria region of Italy.

-Isca Marina is renowned for its white sandy beaches on Ionian sea in the Gulf of Squillace.
+Isca Marina is renowned for its white sandy beaches on Ionian Sea in the Gulf of Squillace.

-Isca is five minutes away from the coastal resort of Soverato, where hospital, schooling and other services are provided.
+Isca is thirteen minutes away from the coastal resort of Soverato, where hospital, schooling and other services are provided.